 Anyway, they killed Bowser, their dog, for biting their child (by Dan’s own admission the bite wasn’t bad…).
 They say euthanize, but eh.
 They’ve also had this dog for as long as they’ve been married.

 Now, by their own admission, their child (who’s like 1) would pester Bowser when he slept/ate, take his food, and follow him around even when Bowser was clearly annoyed.
-It doesn’t sound as if they did anything to discourage this behavior, or separate them until the kid was old enough to stop (in her comeback video, she doesn’t address any of this, nor clarify anything other than to say what they originally said was true which… they said nothing of merit in the original video).
+It doesn’t sound as if they did anything to discourage this behavior, or separate them until the kid was old enough to stop (in her comeback video, she doesn’t address any of this, nor clarify anything other than to say what they originally said was true which, they said nothing of merit then either).
 They mention talking with multiple professionals, the Humane society – no one recommended more training or rehoming?
 This lack of training goes way back because they say Bowser was traumatized as a puppy and always had issues with aggression; yet during all that time before having a kid they didn’t bother dealing with those issues?
 (In her comeback video, she admits they downplayed how aggressive Bowser really was but doesn’t provide any further details).

 Herein lies the perils of oversharing – she could’ve made a Instagram post saying, “hey guyz, sad newz but we had to put our dog, Bowser, down.
 Thoughts n’ Prayers ™ plz.”
-But of course, that wouldn’t get clicks n’ views the same way a twenty-some minute video and pre-death photo shoot would.
+But that wouldn’t get clicks n’ views the same way a twenty-some minute video and pre-death photo shoot would.